datasciencecampus/trendr/README.md

 install("path/to/trendr/dir")
 ```

-Once you have installed `trendr` using RStudio you can now [start using it in RStudio](#using-rstudio).
+Once you have installed trendr using RStudio you can now [start using it in RStudio](#using-rstudio).

 ## Running trendr

 ### Data prerequisites

-All time series data must be loaded into R as a data frame comprising of at least two columns:
+All time series data must be loaded into R as a data frame comprising at least two columns:
-* The first column is an indexing variable for the values in the second column.
-The values can be, for example, a numeric sequence (e.g. 1, 2, 3...) or sequential datetime column ("2020/01/01", "2020/01/02", "2020/01/03" ...).
+* A sequential numeric column (e.g. 1, 2, 3...) or sequential datetime column (01/01/2020, 02/01/2020, 3/01/2020...)
-* The second column contains the values of the process you want to extract the trend of.
-It is numeric (e.g. 43, 55, 76...)
+* A value column (e.g. 43, 55, 76...)

-The data must be equally spaced (e.g. daily, quarterly, yearly data) with no missing values.
-The CSV file must contain headers (column names).
-The header names can be specified in **`trendr()`** using the `value.colname` and `time.colname` parameters.
+The data must be equally spaced (daily) with no missing values.
+The CSV file must contain headers, the header names can be specified in **`trendr()`** using the `value.colname` and `time.colname` parameters.

 ### Using RStudio